Allergic To Your Air Conditioning System?

 After a good few months of sun, London has been hit with a cold and rainy patch.
 The recent use of your air conditioning system to maintain that artic environment inside while everyone roasts and melts on the streets has likely clogged the filters with dust, pollen and allergens.
 If you fail to service your system regularly, your filters become the ideal environments for dust mites to multiply.

-If you suffer with asthma or hay fever, using an air conditioning system can actually help your allergies.
+If you suffer from asthma or hay fever, using an air conditioning system can actually help your allergies.
 The containments in the air get trapped in the filter as part of the cooling cycle.
-However if your system isn’t maintained the intended benefit of the filter can actually become the problem.
+However, if your system isn’t maintained the intended benefit of the filter can actually become the problem.

 Be sure to service your unit all year round.
 Why?